Protection aspects of UNHCR activities on behalf of internally displaced persons

 E. Interagency cooperation in activities on behalf of internally displaced persons

 32. In virtually all situations where UNHCR is involved with the internally displaced, the Office works closely with other United Nations, intergovernmental and non-governmental organizations and agencies, often as part of comprehensive multisectoral programmes.
 As with assistance programmes for refugees, humanitarian assistance and other programmes benefiting the internally displaced involve many different arrangements for interagency cooperation and coordination.
 However, whereas UNHCR has been designated by the United Nations and is recognized by the international community generally as the international agency responsible for ensuring that the needs of refugees for protection and assistance are met, no single agency has a similar role with respect to persons displaced within their own country.
 Within the United Nations family, the various operational humanitarian agencies have mandates and expertise in specific sectors - for example food and logistics for WFP, health for WHO, and water and maternal and child health for UNICEF - or for particular categories of people - such as women and children for UNICEF - that cover some of the needs or include some of the displaced.
 (The mandates of the agencies mentioned are of course more extensive than these examples.)
-In the field of human rights, the Centre for Human Rights, special rapporteurs and human rights monitoring teams established by the United Nations and regional organizations for specific operations have played a major role in the protection of the internally displaced in certain regions.
+In the filed of human rights, the Centre for Human Rights, special rapporteurs and human rights monitoring teams established by the United Nations and regional organizations for specific operations have played a major role in the protection of the internally displaced in certain regions.
 The international response to situations producing forced displacement also includes United Nations political and peacekeeping operations, often with human rights elements.
 Among non-United Nations agencies, the ICRC has special competence for the provision of humanitarian relief and the protection of civilians in situations of armed conflict and for promoting observance of international humanitarian law, responsibilities which are highly relevant to persons displaced or at risk of displacement as a result of war.
 The mandate of the Intergovernmental Organization for Migration also includes activities on behalf of internally displaced persons.
 Numerous local and international non-governmental organizations are active on behalf of the displaced.

 33. Since no one agency has a global mandate for the displaced, arriving at an appropriate division of labour among the organizations concerned is clearly of considerable importance for meeting their needs for humanitarian assistance, protection and solutions.
-The roles of the Department of Humanitarian Affairs and the Inter-Agency Standing Committee chaired by the Under-Secretary General for Humanitarian Affairs are of course central to the coordination of humanitarian assistance and the appropriate allocation of responsibilities among United Nations and other international agencies in complex emergencies, which include many situations of forced displacement.
+The roles of the Department of Humanitarian Affairs and the Inter-Agency Standing Committee chaired by the Under-Secretary General for Humanitarian Affairs are of course central to the coordination of humanitarian assistance and other international agencies in complex emergencies, which include many situations of forced displacement.
 UNHCR plays an active part in the Inter-Agency Task Force on Internally Displaced Persons of the Standing Committee Working Group, which is currently seeking to formulate recommendations for mechanisms and practical measures to ensure effective and coordinated interagency responses to the needs of the internally displaced.
 Because the needs of internally displaced persons include protection as well as humanitarian assistance, it is essential that agencies with competence in the field of human rights are an integral part of any international effort to meet those needs.
-The participation of the Representative of the Secretary-General on the human rights issues related to internally displaced persons in the Working Group is most useful in this regard.
+The participation of the Representative of the Secretary-General on the human rights issues related to internally displaced persons in the Working Groups is most useful in this regard.

 34. With respect to the appropriate apportionment of responsibilities for the internally displaced as between UNHCR and other international organizations, it has been noted that the High Commissioner's involvement is subject to certain conditions and criteria, including the recommendation that there be a link with the protection or solution of refugee problems and the requirement that adequate resources be available.
-The conditions and criteria applicable to UNHCR are not exclusive however; there frequently are situations where the mandates of other organizations could overlap with UNHCR's, and it must be decided which agency will assume the lead role.
+The conditions and criteria applicable to UNHCR are not exclusive however; there frequently are situations where the mandates of other organizations could overlap with UNHCR's and it must be decided which agency will assume the lead role.